Therapy For Black Women

 I am licensed for therapy in New York.

-As a therapist of Jamaican and Puerto Rican descent, I'm deeply committed to supporting Black and Brown communities facing intergenerational trauma, relationship challenges and the pressure of being "the strong one."
+As a therapist of Jamaican and Puerto Rican descent, I'm deeply committed to supporting Black and Brown women facing intergenerational trauma, relationship challenges and the pressure of being "the strong one."
 I combine warmth, insight and practical tools to help you thrive.

+I particularly enjoy working with Black women navigating anxiety, and life transitions such as career shifts or becoming mothers.
+I provide a space to problem solve, explore your fears around the unknown, strengthen self-trust and gain clarity on redefining yourself.
+Additionally, I have expertise in supporting Black women in corporate environments.
 If you're ready to create lasting change, we can work together to help you feel grounded, connected and more at ease within yourself and with others.
 Let's begin your journey toward the life and relationships you deserve.

 Education

-Master of Social Work, Fordham University
+• Master of Social Work, Fordham University

-Bachelor of Arts in Psychology, Brooklyn College
+• Bachelor of Arts in Psychology, Brooklyn College

 Credentials

-Advanced training in Cognitive Behavioral Therapy (CBT), Attachment-based therapy, Person-Centered therapy and Dialectical Behavior Therapy (DBT).
+• Advanced training in Cognitive Behavioral Therapy (CBT), Attachment-based therapy, Person-Centered therapy and Dialectical Behavior Therapy (DBT).

 Not Ready For Individual Therapy?